 Create limited-time sales that end near the holiday, and market them loudly.
 Even better, offer better deals if consumers take advantage of the discount early.
 This allows you to send out more reminders before deadlines and build your brand identity.

-Use your POS marketing area to promote gift cards.
-They are a common last-minute purchase and should be positioned cleanly throughout the checkout area.
+Use the area around your POS to promote gift cards.
+They are a common last-minute purchase and should be positioned prominently throughout the checkout area.
 Train staff to remind guests about your gift cards as well.
 A simple suggestion can go a long way.

 Finally, consider selling gift card “experiences.”
 Many fathers wish to receive a gift that involves the whole family.
 Selling an experience is a great way to appeal to this segment of shoppers.
 Tickets to a concert or sporting event, theme park packages, or day trips to other outdoor activities are popular options.

 Advertising a contest or giveaway is even better.
-Consumers love playing games or having a chance to win free things so you’ll get more clicks, likes, shares, and overall traffic.
-It also builds brand recognition and trust.
+Consumers love playing games.
+Having a chance to win free things will generate more clicks, likes, shares, and overall traffic.
+Interactive posts also build brand recognition and trust.
 Winning a contest is memorable, and your customers will respond by visiting your store more often.

-Run Your Father’s Day Promotions and Sales with KORONA!
+Optimize Your Father’s Day Promotions and Sales with KORONA POS!

-As with any marketing campaign, retailers need to make sure it’s an overall boon for their business.
-That’s why having the best retail point of sale system is so important.
-With inventory management, ordering suggestions, product analysis, pricing suggestions, and detailed sales reports, you’ll be able to see exactly how successful each marketing campaign really was.
-Just selling a lot doesn’t mean it’s a success if your bottom line isn’t good.
-Check out KORONA with our free trial.
+Check out KORONA POS with a free trial.
 It’s fast, easy to get set up, and comes with no commitments or strings attached.
-Plus, one of our product specialists will give you a virtual tour so you can see which features will improve your retail business.
+Plus, one of our product specialists will give you a virtual tour so you can see how our features will improve your retail business.